ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Add answer to return template.

-TODO: you can navigate to code file and edit in within jupyter, location is for example hardware/victims/firmware/simpleserial-base-lab2/simpleserial-base.c

-TODO: first in tutorial you will be trying simple loops and seeing those in pt
 TODO: hint how to put 2 traces in one image?

 TODO: hints about magick reboot? is it necessary?

-TODO: remember platform?
 TODO: remember gain setting (25 should be ok)
 TODO: hint that things happen beginning and rest is futile clutter

+> Remember that your device is ChipWhisperer Lite and target CW303, so always use `SCOPETYPE = 'OPENADC'` and `PLATFORM = 'CW303'` as settings

+> Remember also that you must disconnect device from one notebook with
+> ```Python
+> scope.dis()
+> target.dis()
+> ```
+> before using device with next tutorial

 ## C) Breaking AES

-TODO: Instructing how to do without device, it seems that tutorial 1 loads from project and that project could be given as saved...

 Previous task considered power differences between single operations, which might not be very practical itself.
 However this task will be hopefully more interesting and related to real world than basic inspection of single operations.

 In this task we are going to break AES with Correlation Power Analysis attack.

-This task is done by completing ChipWhisperer tutorial PA_CPA_2-Manual_CPA_Attack.ipynb and explaining theory behind attack.
-There exists also tutorial PA_CPA_1-Using_CW-Analyzer_for_CPA_Attack.ipynb which uses pre-existing utility scripts of ChipWhisperer Analyzer software, but we will do this task more low-level way (feel free to complete that tutorial too if you like fancier outputs!).
+This task is done by completing ChipWhisperer tutorial *PA_CPA_2-Manual_CPA_Attack.ipynb* and explaining theory behind attack.
+There exists also tutorial *PA_CPA_1-Using_CW-Analyzer_for_CPA_Attack.ipynb* which uses pre-existing utility scripts of ChipWhisperer Analyzer software, but we will do this task more low-level way (feel free to complete that tutorial too if you like fancier outputs!).

-More common information about AES can be found at https://en.wikipedia.org/wiki/Advanced_Encryption_Standard
+More common information about AES can be found [here](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)

-TODO: NOTICE: Remember to build code on correct platform (CW303)
+If you have no access to device, you can ask saved project containing necessary traces from your friend or course assistant.

-### What to do to complete this task?
+### What to return in this task?
+Next 2 things:

 **Screenshot of your attack successfully solving the key**